1. notice

 • [power-tensor]

-In the -th order monomial of , there is a term , but there are many other interfering terms
+In the -th order monomial of , there is a term , but there are many other interfering terms.

-In the second order
+In second order

-[difference-symmetric-tensor] Symmetric tensor -th order difference
+[difference-symmetric-tensor] Symmetric tensor th order difference

 where , ,